1. People and culture

 Musk Ox

-One of the rarest, most unique animals in the Norwegian nature.
+One of the rarest, most unique animals in Norwegian nature.
 These «hairy beasts» are found in the Dovre mountain area.
 Despite its rather intimidating appearance, tourists at times think it is a good idea to get up close for that special selfie.
 Make a note to self, it is not!
 If observed at a safe distance they will go about their business, but if you invade their «personal space» you might find yourself trying to outrun a 900 pound (410 kg) animal with a top speed of 37 mph (60 km/t).

 Reindeer

-You’ll find the wild reindeer in the more arctic regions, as it is most content in mountainous areas with birch-forests.
+You’ll find the wild reindeer in the more arctic regions, as it is most content in mountainous areas with birch forests.
 Even though they roam free, you’ll find herds that are privately owned and harvested for their lean, tasty meat and fur.
 Keeping reindeer is the privilege of the Sami people, who keep herds in the northern tundra of Finnmark as well as in the Trøndelag region in the middle of Norway.

 Brown bears